Containers are great for developers, but containers are also an excellent way to create reproducible, secure, and portable applications.

 The Syntax for any command in SHELL form:

 The syntax for any command in EXEC form:

 To write docker CMD/ENTRYPOINT in both forms:

-- CMD SHELL form - CMD echo "This is an Application Performance Monitoring Tool"
+- CMD SHELL form - CMD echo "Atatus - Full-stack monitoring tool"

-- ENTRYPOINT SHELL form - ENTRYPOINT echo "This is an Application Performance Monitoring Tool"
+- ENTRYPOINT SHELL form - ENTRYPOINT echo "Atatus - Observability platform"

 #3 Docker CMD